 How do you feel about tracking your child’s phone usage?

 Tell your child up front if you’ll be doing that.
 For many kids, knowing that their phone is subject to inspection at any time can provide the excuse they need to stay out of trouble with the device.
 If you treat phone check-ins as a mutual opportunity to answer questions and share ideas about the best ways to use technology with your child, it may feel less like punishment and more like a teachable moment.
+Check out our list of 5 things you can do to help protect your kids online.

 What about turning on location tracking?